Posts Tagged ‘vhf/uhf’

 73 Bob K0NR

-The post How’s That North America Adventure Frequency Working? appeared first on The KØNR Radio Site.
+The post What Do VHF and UHF Mean? appeared first on The KØNR Radio Site.

 SOTA Success on Red Mountain #3

 Last year, Joyce/K0JJW and I tried to activate Red Mountain Number 3 (W0C/UR-016) for SOTA in the San Juan mountains.
 The map showed there was a road to the top, so we were expecting easy access.
 However, the road is gated off about 2 miles from the summit, requiring a hike.
 So we hiked almost to the summit but turned back when the thunderstorms rolled in.
 We retreated to safety and vowed to return another day.

 This week, we went back and activated the summit, along with Stu/W0STU and Liz/KT0LIZ.
 Red Mountain No. 3 sits just southwest of its sister summits: Red Mountain No.1 and Red Mountain No. 2.
 (Red Mtn 1 is also a SOTA summit, so we’ll need to activate that one sometime.)

 We accessed Red Mountain 3 (RM3) by taking Highway 550 to Red Mountain Pass.
 The road for RM3 is County Road 14 but is not well marked.
 The turnoff (shown on the map above) is just south of Red Mtn Pass, going to the east (37.89587, -107.71369).
 County Road 14 is a narrow but easy road, barely 4WD, that leads to the gate (37.89476, -107.70774).
 We parked there and hiked up the road.